Name: Margarita Pillado

 ASL 23 Professional Issues and Practice II 2

-HOWEVER, students need to complete English 101 as early as possible due to the strong English skills required for the last year of the Interpreting Program.
+IMPORTANT: Students should complete English 101 as early as possible due to the strong English skills required for the last year of the Interpreting Program.

 Students planning to become professional interpreters will need a B.A. or B.S . degree.
-If transferring to a university talk to a school counselor about General Education plans C or D.

 If a student finds it difficult to take the ASL classes as scheduled above, please contact an ASL faculty advisor for part-time schedule options.